HMT-In-Space/HMT-In-Space.github.io/Workshop-Dec-2025.md

 **Travel Information:** [here](./Workshop-Travel.html)

+**Meals:** Breakfast, lunch and coffee breaks are provided both days, and there is a reception at the end of the first day.
+There will be a payment option for those required to pay for their meals.

 ## Description

 Through the Artemis program, astronauts will return to the Moon in 2028, supporting the American goal of